What Is Tool Offset?

 The radius of the circular turning tool has nothing to do with the shape of the part, but the influence of the radius of the circular turning tool on the machining should be considered because the tool point is at the center of the circle.

 The round nose turning tool is generally used to process the forming surface which is composed of various curves.

 The size and shape of the cutting edge of the forming turning tool are consistent with the outline of the parts, and its processing has certain limitations.
 In addition to the thread turning tool, the forming tool is seldom used in CNC turning.

 Application of Tool Compensation for CNC Lathe

-The rough and finish machining of parts can be realized by changing the tool complement value
+The rough and finished machining of parts can be realized by changing the tool complement value

 Matters Needing Attention When Using Tool Compensation

-◆The number of imaginary tool point positions of the tool must be filled in the imaginary tool point position which is in the tool compensation page to serve as the basis for compensating the arc radius of the tool point.
+- The number of imaginary tool point positions of the tool must be filled in the imaginary tool point position which is on the tool compensation page to serve as the basis for compensating the arc radius of the tool point.

-◆The length of transition straight line segment of instruction tip radius compensation G41 or G42 must be greater than the radius of tooltip arc; The cutting movement in the X-axis must be greater than 2 times the tip radius value.
+- The length of the transition straight line segment of instruction tip radius compensation G41 or G42 must be greater than the radius of the tooltip arc; The cutting movement in the X-axis must be greater than 2 times the tip radius value.